naiyerasif/site/content/blog/2018/2018-10-24-network-sharing-between-different-docker-containers.md

 ## Intent

-The intent of this guide is to create two separate containers managed under separate Docker stacks but communicating through same Docker network.
+In this guide, you'll learn to create two separate containers managed under separate Docker stacks but communicating through the same Docker network.

 ### Setup